Simon Kinneen (Chair)

 Dr. Jim Balsiger has served as the regional administrator for NOAA Fisheries Alaska Regional Office since May 2000.
 From February 2008 to 2010, he served as the Acting Assistant Administrator for NOAA Fisheries, where he oversaw the management and conservation of marine fisheries and the protection of marine mammals, sea turtles, and coastal fisheries habitat within the U.S. Exclusive Economic Zone for the entire agency.
 Prior to his current role, he was the Regional Science and Research Director at the Alaska Fisheries Science Center.

-Karla Bush, Commissioner ADF&G (Alternate)
+Karla Bush, ADF&G (Alternate)

 Ms. Karla Bush is the Extended Jurisdiction Program Manager and serves as an alternate on behalf of the Commissioner of the Alaska Department of Fish and Game (ADF&G).
 She has worked for the Division of Commercial Fisheries since 2001, serving as a shellfish fishery manager in the BSAI and Southeast Alaska areas, as a Fishery Biologist in the Extended Jurisdiction Section, and as the Southeast Alaska shellfish/groundfish program coordinator.
 Ms. Bush was a member and vice-chair of the Council’s BSAI Crab Plan Team from 2010-2016, serves as an alternate on the Pacific Fishery Management Council, and is the Alaska coordinator for the Pacific States Marine Fisheries Commission.
 Ms. Bush has a MS degree in fisheries from the University of Alaska Fairbanks and resides in Juneau, Alaska.

-Craig Cross, Appointed Council Member
+Cora Campbell, Appointed Council Member

 Kenny Down, Appointed Council Member